EOEPCA/deployment-guide/docs/eoepca/identity-service.md

 ```
 #### Using Identity API

-Also, an API was developed to interact more easily with the Keycloak API, that allows client, resource, policies and permissions management.
-The API documentation can be found in: https://identity.api.eoepca.org/docs (access granted after signing in into eoepca-portal)
+Also, an API was developed to interact more easily with the Keycloak API, that allows client, resource,
+policies and permissions management.
+The API documentation can be found in: https://identity.api.eoepca.org/docs
+(access granted after signing in into eoepca-portal)

 ## Gatekeeper

 Gatekeeper is an authentication and authorization proxy.
+It can be launched alogside applications to protect URIs.
-The gatekeeper is also deployed along the identity-service, with its own configuration file:
+As a showcase, the gatekeeper is deployed along the identity-service, to protect the identity API, with its own configuration file:

-For example **identity-api-gatekeeper.yaml:**
+**identity-api-gatekeeper.yaml:**

 ```
 client-id: identity-api